mounika523/e-commerce/README.md

 - [React Documentation](https://reactjs.org/docs/getting-started.html) for React learning resources.

 ##Troubleshooting
-**serverBUsy**:sometimes server is busy it takes time to fetch the data becuase of lots of requests.
+**serverBusy**:sometimes server is busy it takes time to fetch the data becuase of lots of requests.
 -**Issue**:App fails to load data from the API.
 -**Solution**:Ensure you have a stable internet connection and the API link is active.